-A weekend is ample time to develop a lifelong obsession, says Clementina Jackson
+Inspired by the Rugby World Cup to explore Japan?
+A weekend in Tokyo is ample time to develop a lifelong obsession, says Clementina Jackson.

 The Weekender: Tokyo, Japan

 ‘Explore the back streets and get lost’ is not the advice you expect to receive when visiting one of the world’s biggest metropoles for the first time, but it’s just the trick in Tokyo.
 The city is a fascinating contradiction of neon lights, skyscrapers and cutting-edge technology (heated public toilets, hello), alongside ancient shrines and Shinto traditions that pervade everyday life, all underpinned by a meticulous, ruthless efficiency that makes Tokyo both astonishing and extremely safe.

 Split your visit into ‘old’ and ‘new’.
 A tour of the oft-overlooked Nihonbashi district is a crash course in history and ancient crafts from washi paper making to Noh performing arts.
 Suigian brilliantly combines the latter with lunch, and Mandarin Oriental will organise the lot in a dedicated Nihonbashi experience.
 Then onto Shibuya to visit the Meiji Jingu shrine before a full immersion into Tokyo’s mad and overwhelmingly pink district of Harajuku.